global-health-informatics-institute/Water_Management_System/README.md

 Setup the database by importing the backup located in the Database directory to MariaDB on the raspberry pi using phpMyAdmin.

 Step 3:
-Get an esp32 and copy the boot and WMS scripts to its memory.
-Make sure you change the file name 'WMS' to 'main'. once completed, ensure that you create a directory called 'lib' on the esp32 then copy all the files in the lib directory on this repository to the lib directory on the esp32
+You will need two microcontrollers.
+One will be used to service an ultrasonic sensor and mounted on the tank being managed, whilst the other will act as the main microcontroller.
+Go to the ESP files and copy the corresponding files to the microcontrollers(ESP32/8266).
+You will then create a lib directory on both microntrollers.
+Copy the 'ptofaw100_150.py' file to the main microcontroller lib directory and the 'hcsr04.py' file to the mounted microcontroller's lib directory.